Generic name: lamotrigine [ la-MOE-tri-jeen ]

 You should not take Lamictal XR if you are allergic to it.

-Lamictal XR may cause a severe or life-threatening skin rash, especially in children and in people who take too high a dose at the start of treatment.
-Serious skin rash may also be more likely to occur if you are taking this medicine together with valproic acid (Depakene) or divalproex (Depakote).
+Lamictal XR may cause a severe or life-threatening skin rash, especially in children and in people who take a very high starting dose, or those who also take valproic acid (Depakene) or divalproex (Depakote).

 kidney or liver disease;

 heart problems such as heart block or irregular heartbeats;